-October 29th is National Cat Day and National Black Cat Day was just October 27th so I had to do this cocktail.
-Not that I haven't given a cocktail homage to black cats before with my classic Black Cat Martini, but I found this pretty cool Halloween cat-face bucket that was perfect for a decent sized on-the-rocks drink and I just had to use it.
+October 29th is National Cat Day, National Black Cat Day is October 27th and Black Cat Appreciation Day is August 17th so I had to do this cocktail.
+Not that I haven't given a cocktail homage to black cats before with my classic Black Cat Martini, but I found this pretty cool cat-face bucket that was perfect for a decent sized on-the-rocks drink and I just had to use it.

 REVIEW OF BLAVOD VODKA

 I usually hoard my Blavod black vodka for Halloween (and those oddly multiplying requests for a creating signature Goth or Vampire wedding cocktails.)
 First of all, it wasn't easily available for a few scary years here in the United States.
 Secondly, it's the only black vodka I will use in my Halloween cocktails because it's black color is created with natural, organic ingredients.
 I live in fear of not having it available at Halloween so when I restock I don't buy a bottle of Blavod, I buy a case.

 Blavod Vodka is black because of the infusion of Black Catechu, which, supposedly, adds little flavor to the vodka.
 However, along with some mild berry notes and slight hint of anise (licorice) there is a tiny bite of something akin to allspice or maybe clove at the end which I would attribute to the Catechu.
 However, when mixed with other ingredients these mild flavors will disappear.
 All in all, it's a very decent vodka with only a slight burn going down and very worthy of the higher end price, if only for the deep black and completely natural black color.
 It's a Halloween freak's best bar buddy.

 1 Oz.
 Briottet Crème de Cassis Blackcurrant Liqueur